sentient-lang/sentient-lang.org/examples/subset-sum.md

   SentientWebsite.modulesToLoad.push("SubsetSum");
 </script>

+You can click on the grid to cycle through solutions.

 ## How does it work?

-We [declare](../syntax/declaration) two arrays of five elements.
+We [declare](../syntax/declaration) two arrays of twenty elements.
 The 'numbers' array contains the numbers in the set which we will [assign](../cli/assign) at runtime.
 The 'members' array contains booleans representing whether the number at that index is in the subset.